Fuji Television sexual harassment scandal: Other claims

-Fuji TV and Fuji Media Holdings initial response
+Initial response

 On January 17, 2025, Fuji Television held a press conference in response to the allegations, but the event was widely criticized, leading to major repercussions such as the full suspension of commercial broadcasts.

 On January 21, Kiyoto Saito, president of Nippon Cultural Broadcasting—a major shareholder of Fuji TV's parent company, Fuji Media Holdings (FMH), and a key member of the Fujisankei Communications Group—requested that FMH convene an extraordinary board of directors meeting.
 Acting in the joint names of all seven outside directors, including Saito, the group sought an explanation from FMH regarding the matter.
 In response, FMH held the meeting on January 23.

 Fuji Television held another extraordinary board meeting on January 27, during which discussions reportedly included the potential resignation of President Koichi Minato.
 A press conference was held later that day at 4:00 p.m.

 The issue has been reported not only in Japan but also by several international media outlets, including France, the United States, the United Kingdom, South Korea, Singapore, Germany, and China.
 Coverage appeared in Variety, The Times, BBC News, KBS, The Straits Times, German-language outlet Sumikai, the Associated Press, Malay Mail, Sing Tao Daily, and Deadline Hollywood.
 Bloomberg News also reported on Fuji Media Holdings' plans to establish an independent investigation panel.

-The start of a change: Hieda's resignation as advisor
+Hieda's resignation

 Advisor Hisashi Hieda was described in the media as being "on the run"—a reference to the title of a Fuji TV program—after his car was reportedly not seen in the parking lot of the hotel where he had been staying since the January 27 press conference.
 A source from the network stated that Hieda had been attempting to avoid direct contact with reporters seeking comment.

 On February 27, during a press conference held by Fuji Media Holdings (FMH) following a regular board meeting, it was announced that Hieda—who was absent due to hospitalization for a compression fracture sustained in a fall at his home—had resigned as a member of the Management Advisory Committee.
 FMH President Osamu Kanemitsu also announced that he and Fuji Television President Kenji Shimizu had been newly appointed to the committee, with Kanemitsu taking Hieda's place.

 The Management Advisory Committee was established in June 2023.
 Most of its members are independent outside directors, and the committee is chaired by one of them.
 In response to inquiries from the board of directors, the committee deliberates and provides advice and recommendations on general management issues, the appointment and dismissal of directors, remuneration for directors excluding those on the Audit and Supervisory Committee, and other matters deemed necessary by the board.

 On the same day, the Nippon Broadcasting System, a radio station under the Fuji Media Holdings group, updated its official website to publish the results of an internal survey on "dinners with celebrities or program-related personnel."
 The report stated that "no inappropriate dining with celebrities or individuals related to programs was confirmed."